Intel Embodied Intelligence SDK

 New Features:

-Provided typical AI models optimization tutorials with Intel® OpenVINO™
+• Provided new tutorials for typical AI model optimization with OpenVINO.

 Known Issues and Limitations